 Have you ever wondered how to make refried beans?
 They are so easy and the flavor and texture is far superior to what you’ll eat from a can.

-Most of the recipes I looked at for making refried beans called for you to mash them with a potato masher and that’s a perfectly great method.
+Most of the recipes I looked at for making refried beans have you mashing them with a potato masher and that’s a perfectly great method.
 But if you lean toward lazy **ahem**, toss them in the food processor and whirl them to just the consistency you’re after.
 Just a few pulses and you’ll have lots of little bean chunks, or continue pulsing until the beans are creamy.
 Then reheat on your stovetop.

 I recommend cooking dried beans (pinto beans or black beans – like my Refried Black Beans) for this refried bean recipe, it’s really easy to do in your slow cooker (see instructions below or use my Slow Cooker Pinto Beans recipe).
 And you’ll want some fat in these to give them that creamy, smooth texture.
-I had some leftover bacon fat which infused these beans with fabulous flavor.
-But stock or bean cooking liquid and non-hydrogenated lard or olive oil will work just as well.
-(Almost.)
+I had some leftover bacon fat which infused these cooked beans with fabulous flavor.
+But stock or bean cooking liquid and non-hydrogenated lard or olive oil (for a vegan version) will also work well.

 - 1/4 cup bacon fat non-hydrogenated lard, or olive oil